Cal State Los Angeles Golden Eagles: Women's Tennis

 Cal State LA moved its tennis program in 2014 from the California Collegiate Athletic Association to the Pacific West Conference.
 See NCAA Women's Division II Tennis Championship.

 Billie Jean King Sports Complex

-Two-story, 8,500 sf facility is sited between the CSULA stadium running track and the university tennis center.
-The lower level women's and men's locker / training facilities and the public rest rooms are accessible for use by both the stadium and the tennis courts.
-This allows the university soccer, track and field and tennis teams to share the facilities.
-The upper level contains both the CSULA Sports Hall of Fame and a hospitality suite with a small serving kitchen.
-This level is enclosed with floor to ceiling windows and contains a covered outdoor terrace for uninterrupted viewing of both the tennis courts and the stadium soccer field and track.
-The site surrounding the building includes grandstands for viewing tennis and an outdoor assembly area for university events.
+The two-story, 8,500 square foot facility at California State University, Los Angeles (Cal State L.A.) is strategically located between the university's stadium running track and tennis center.
+The lower-level houses locker rooms, training facilities, and public restrooms, accessible to both stadium and tennis court users.
+This design allows the university’s soccer, track and field, and tennis teams to share the space.
+The upper level features the Cal State L.A.
+Sports Hall of Fame and a hospitality suite with a small kitchen.
+Enclosed by floor-to-ceiling windows, this level includes a covered outdoor terrace offering uninterrupted views of the tennis courts and stadium soccer field and track.
+Surrounding the building are grandstands for tennis viewing and an outdoor assembly area for university events.